 Meet our Entrepreneurship Catalysts

 Autumn Sayler is a sophomore studying business with a focus in global politics at Barrett, The Honors College at ASU.
 She is passionate about bringing ideas to life through art and being involved on campus.
 Autumn is beginning her thesis project focused on the impact of socioeconomics on overall quality of life and happiness across different groups of people.
 She is driven by learning about what the world can offer to people, and what people can offer to the world.
 As an Entrepreneurship Catalyst, her goal is to be a resource to help others grow their ideas and passions at ASU.

-Autumn can meet with you at the ASU Tempe campus or virtually.
+Autumn can meet with you virtually.
 Click here to schedule a conversation.